MiddletonCommunityVoice/services-list/content/Care-Services/Ambition-for-Ageing.md

 Based in Rochdale but covers all of the boroughs.
 Services for older people.
 Learn how to use a computer.
 Learn your Family History.
+Don't be on your own.
+Don't feel isolated
-Done be on your own feeling isolated Come for your dinner and a chat.
+Come for your dinner and have a chat.